sdboyer/gogl/README.md

 		Basic().
 		// No loops or parallel edges.
 This is the default.
 		SimpleGraph().
-		// gogl.AdjacencyList picks and returns an adjacency list-based graph, based on the spec.
+		// al.G picks and returns an adjacency list-based graph, based on the spec.
-		Create(gogl.AdjacencyList).
+		Create(al.G).
 		// The builder always returns a Graph; type assert to get access to add/remove methods.
 		(gogl.MutableGraph)